Courtney Thompson: International

 Thompson joined the U.S. national team in January 2007.
 That year, she played in all five matches of the Pan American Games and helped the U.S. win the bronze medal.

 In 2009, Thompson played in 82 sets.
 She appeared in the Pan American Cup, the FIVB World Grand Prix, and the NORCECA Continental Championship.
 She averaged 3.72 assists per set.

 Thompson received limited playing time with the U.S. from 2010 to 2012.
 She helped the team win the bronze medal in the 2010 Pan American Cup, the bronze medal in the 2011 Pan American Games, and the gold medal in the 2012 FIVB World Grand Prix.

 At the 2012 Summer Olympics, Thompson and the U.S. national team won the silver medal.

 Thompson was part of the USA national team that won the 2014 World Championship gold medal when the team defeated China 3-1 in the final match.

 Thompson won the bronze medal at the 2015 FIVB Club World Championship, playing with the Swiss club Voléro Zürich.

 Post-competitive career

-Extending work that Thompson did following her competitive athletic career, launching Courtney Thompson's Mind.set Training, Thompson joined Compete to Create and started as an author and performance coach across motivational programs.
+Extending work that Thompson did following her competitive athletic career, launching Courtney Thompson's Mind.set Training, Thompson joined Finding Mastery and started as an author and performance coach across motivational programs.

 Since 2019, Thompson has published multiple thought leadership posts on determination and athletic preparation and coaches professionals as a mindset coach in programs for High Performance Mindset and about "Grit" and "Trust" in courses on Finding Your Best.

-Courtney worked with Dr. Michael Gervais during her time as a competitive athlete and now works for Compete to Create, the coaching and training firm co-founded by Dr. Gervais, as a Mindset Coach relating critical experiences from her olympic career to professionals.
+Courtney worked with Dr. Michael Gervais during her time as a competitive athlete and now works for Finding Mastery, the coaching and training firm co-founded by Dr. Gervais, as a Mindset Coach relating critical experiences from her olympic career to professionals.